openworm/ChannelWorm/docs/source/intro.rst

 known as ion transporters (including the sodium-potassium pump, sodium-calcium exchanger, and sodium-glucose transport proteins, amongst others) [1]_ .

-Most plasma membrane ion channels in the nervous system come in four distinct topologies which likely evolved independently:[2]_
+Most plasma membrane ion channels in the nervous system come in four distinct topologies which likely evolved independently [2]_ :

 * The voltage-gated family of potassium, sodium and calcium channels
 * The cysteine-loop family of ligand-gated ion channels
 * Ionotropic glutamate receptors
 * P2X and ASIC channels

-The C. elegans genome codes for representatives of all the main families.
-Within specific families, individual member have been lost in the C. elegans genome, with the most notable absentees being sodium-gated ion channels, P2X channels and HCN channels.
+The C. elegans genome codes for members of all the main families of ion channels.
+Within specific families, there are some individual members missing, the most notable being sodium-gated ion channels, P2X channels and HCN channels.

 .. image:: https://drive.google.com/uc?export=download&id=0B4qffTA1q81rZkhCaTNWVk5mYjQ